-Some of the Program annual activities are the Bioscience Symposium, Program symposium, seminar series, and recruiting weekends.
-Recruiting weekends are usually in February and March, and faculty participation is crucial to the continuing success of the Program.
+Some of the Program's annual activities include the Snowbird Symposium, Neuroscience Student Symposium, monthly lecture series and recruiting weekends.
+Recruiting weekends are usually in February and March, and faculty participation is crucial to the continuing success and growth of the Program.